The Ultimate Guide to Accessing the Dewa Sanzan

 Written by Timothy Bunting

 When it comes to unique experiences outside mainstream Japan, Yamagata’s Dewa Sanzan should be at the top of the list.
 You can read our other articles about why you should visit this place, but this article is a comprehensive guide on all the best ways to access the Dewa Sanzan; plane, train, bus, or car.
 Heard about Japan’s great outdoors?
 Keen to discover the culture and history of rural Japan?
+Or the spirituality?
 The Dewa Sanzan, the Three Mountains of Dewa, can’t be beaten.